 With the increasing use of mobile devices it was time for a complete redesign of the Proposal Kit website.
 In late 2015 we rebuilt our entire web site replacing it with a responsive mobile friendly design created by UX designer Alexander Musgrave.

-We rolled out our 20th edition of Proposal Kit Professional for 2018 and beyond.
+We rolled out our 20th edition of Proposal Kit Professional.
 We also completed a complete overhaul of all of our hundreds of products with a new design and interfaces that match our recent web site redesign.

 While many proposal template and software programs have cropped up over the years since we started, most of them have faded away.